-1. The use of body language, choice of words, and tone should all be employed to de-escalate a potentially hostile situation.
+- 1. The use of body language, choice of words, and tone should all be employed to deescalate a potentially hostile situation.
 Use these techniques if it is safe to do so to try and complete an assignment.
-Conflict resolution training is available and recommended for all Code Compliance Officers.

-2. If de-escalation is not effective, Code Compliance Officers should end the communication and leave the area.
+Conflict resolution training is available and recommended for all code compliance staff. - 2.
+If de-escalation is not effective, staff should end the communication and leave the area.
 This applies to both hostile subjects and hostile animals.